TheRoboticsClub/colab-gsoc2019-Pankhuri_Vanjani/docs/_posts/2015-01-27-dear-diary.md.md

                        elif (variable -ROS2= on /ROS1=on)
                            set ROS2 path

-              Solev: how to get variable
+              Solve: how to get variable

-  Final: Test Hello World publisher!
+  Final: Test Hello World publisher with both ROS1 and ROS2 path defined in one CMakeLists.txt!